janis-commerce/mongodb/README.md

 Returns `true/false` if the result was successfully or not.

 - *async* `multiRemove(model, {filter})`
-Removes multiple specified items from the database.
+Removes multiple items from the database.
 Requires a `model [Model]` and `filter [Object]` (MongoDB filter).
 Returns `deletedCount [Number]`.